 I refuse to have anything to do with it, and for the sake of those who have an ear to hear, I refuse to stop warning about it.

-I plead with you to stop taking the potential dangers so lightly and treating the music issue largely as one of “style.”
+Clark Family, I plead with you to stop taking the dangers of contemporary music so lightly and treating the music issue as one of “personal style and taste.”

 I plead with you to get more educated about the music issue.
 Ignorance might be bliss, but it is not spiritually wise, and it won’t stand at the judgment seat of Christ.
 And there is no excuse for not knowing anything about song writers and musicians when it is so easy to Google them.